Azure/gpt-rag-frontend/README.md

 git clone https://github.com/Azure/gpt-rag-frontend.git
 ```

-If you plan to customize the ingestion logic, create a new repo by clicking on the Use **this template** button on top of this page.
+If you plan to customize the application code, create a new repo by clicking on the Use **this template** button on top of this page.

 If you created a new repository please update the repository URL before running the git clone command